BENSEBTI/EasyDeployer/README.md

 # EasyDeployer
-Simple tool for software distribution
+Simple tool for software distribution for entreprises